DrDarkShadow/docs-repo/markdown/GE_Medical_AI_System_Report.md

 ### Sheet: System Metrics

-This data appears to be a performance benchmark summary for a computational task, likely related to machine learning or image processing.
-It details key performance indicators, including an average inference time of 0.34 seconds per image, a peak throughput of 220 images per minute, and an 86% GPU utilization rate.
-The data also specifies the server hardware configuration used for the benchmark, which consists of 4 NVIDIA A100 GPUs, 256 GB of RAM, and a 48-core CPU.
+This data appears to be a summary of a performance benchmark for a machine learning system, likely focused on image processing.
+It contains key performance metrics, including an average inference time of 0.34 seconds per image and a peak throughput of 220 images per minute.
+The data also records resource usage, showing 86% GPU utilization, and specifies the server hardware used for the test (4x NVIDIA A100 GPUs, 256 GB RAM, 48-Core CPU).